 Getting a Massage BEFORE Yoga

-Getting a massage before you practice yoga class will increase blood flow to your muscles, lengthening the outer layer of muscles and connective tissue and allowing you to stretch more deeply into your asanas.
+Getting a massage before practicing yoga class will increase blood flow to your muscles, lengthening the outer layer of muscles and connective tissue (AKA “fascia”) and allowing you to stretch more deeply into your asanas.

-A massage warms the muscles and “pre-stretches” them, so to speak, so you’ll likely be able to stretch farther and hold the poses longer.
+A massage warms the muscles and “pre-stretches” them in a way, so you’ll likely be able to stretch farther and hold the poses longer.
 Thanks to its tension-relieving, focus-inducing powers, massage may also make it easier to stay present and focused during your yoga session, enhancing yoga’s meditative effects.

 It’s important to note, however, that you should be very mindful of your body’s sensitivity during a massage-yoga tandem.
 Very intense forms of massage—such as deep tissue or sports massage—require a period of muscular recovery afterward, which is liable to make an immediate yoga practice uncomfortable, costing you some of the benefits of both.
 A gentler technique, such as a Swedish massage, is better suited to pre-yoga prepping, as it focuses on warming, lengthening, and relaxing the outer layers of muscles.